corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/cordapps/token-selection.md

 You can only use in-memory selection in a multithreaded environment.
 This is  because a cache of available tokens balances are maintained for querying in the JVM.
 This means the query time to select available tokens is extremely fast, preventing the need for soft-locking tokens in the DB.
 Tokens are simply selected, added to a transaction and spent.

 In DB selection, token states must be queried from the vault and “selected” by soft-locking the record in the database.
-This doesn’t work in a multi-threaded environment and multiple threads running at the same time may end up selecting the same token state to be spent.
+This does not work in a multi-threaded environment and multiple threads running at the same time may end up selecting the same token state to be spent.
 This will lead to the node throwing an `InsufficientBalanceException` or `InsufficientNotLockedBalanceException` as all available token states (and associated records) are reserved for other concurrent transactions.
 While this won’t jeopardize data, it could impact the performance of your application.

 ## Move tokens using Database Selection